 #5.
 Allow your lid to use real tools and not plastic garden tools.

 It may be a challenge to find real tools that are safe for kids to use.
 Small garden gloves are not easy to find.
 Real spades or hoes with short handles on the other hand are easy to find.

-By using real tools, your kid will feel that you are giving importance and appreciating his work on his vegetable garden.
+By using real tools, your kid will feel that you are giving importance to and appreciating his work on his vegetable garden.

 #6 Have your kid start planting his vegetable seeds during the early spring.

 It is also best to have your kid start planting indoors.
-The seeds have better chances of growing successfully because exposure to the sun, water and temperature are better controlled than when they are planted directly to the soil.
+The seeds have better chances of growing successfully because exposure to the sun, water, and temperature are better controlled than when they are planted directly in the soil.
 It also allows your kid to start his vegetable garden even during winter or autumn.

 #7.
 Have your kid use a plant mister to water his young seeds.